 Eye Glasses & Sunglasses

 Our staff can help you choose the perfect glasses and frames or sunglasses.
 We’ll walk you through the variety of available lens materials, lens enhancements and frame styles depending on what aspects of eyewear are important to you. more about optical services...

 Contact lenses are constantly being improved and now can correct a variety of conditions, such as presbyopia and high amounts of astigmatism.
 We have access to many specialty lenses and instruments at affordable, competitive prices, found only at major academic eye centers to ensure safe, comfortable wear and superb vision. more about contact lenses...

 Make an appointment

 We have the right eye doctor to examine you and your family, from infants to adults.
 Schedule an exam at Horizon Eye Care.
-Online, use our Request An Appointment form or Horizon Eye Care’s Patient Portal.
+Online, use Horizon Eye Care’s Patient Portal.
 Or call 704-365-0555 during regular business hours (Monday-Friday, 8 a.m. to 5 p.m.).